CodingWithSaksham/fitgirl_downloader/README.md

 - Run the executable file and input the name of the file.
 Example: If the downloaded file is named `downloads.txt` you can enter either `downloads.txt` or just `download` to make the code run.
 - Sit back, relax and make sure you dont get caught pirating these games as it is highly illegal.

+## DISCLAIMER
+- Please disable your firewall for the code to work as some of the downloads may raise the firewall and stop them from downloading.
+Proceed with caution.
+- If for any reason your network is shutdown you will have to manually restart the failed file.
+## **NOTE:**
-**NOTE:** `By downloading the executable file you agree that if you are caught pirating these games the developer wont be held responsible for any damages or any illegal cases. `
+`By downloading the executable file you agree that if you are caught pirating these games the developer wont be held responsible for any damages or any illegal cases. `